versionone/openAgile/VersionOne/Ceremonies/DailyStandup.md

 * Identify any **impediments** we're facing that must be removed, and
 * Highlight what we plan to work on for the coming day (provided our **impediments** get removed!)

+## Output: Updates for Big Team Standup

+As a result of our standup, one of us (normally Josh unless he's out), updates the rest of the team on the Skype call at 10:15 AM, with the group call to Omega.

 ## VersionOne Stand Up / Stand Around

 ![Daily Stand Up](http://blogs.versionone.com/agile_management/wp-content/uploads/sites/3/2013/04/Daily-Standup-Landing-page21.jpg)